Art Websites and Art Activities

-The Kennedy Center Arts Edge Some ideas and interesting information here if you poke around a bit.
+The Kennedy Center Arts Edge ideas and interesting information.

-Michigan Department of Education: Michigan Arts Education Instruction and Assessment Project Look closely at that title!
+Michigan Department of Education: Michigan Arts Education Instruction and Assessment Project Look closely at the title!

 Michigan Merit Curriculum: Standards, Benchmarks, and Grade Level Content Expectations for Visual Arts, Music, Dance, and Theater